Fall 2014 Registration Information

 APPLYING FOR GRADUATION

-Students must apply to graduate during the appropriate published filing period (see Registration Calendar.)
-Students must have a minimum of 85 semester units before they can apply.
-Business majors must be classified as business status before they can apply to graduate.
-Late applications are charged a late filing fee of $15.00.
+Students must apply to graduate during the appropriate published filing period (see Registration Calendar).
+Undergraduate students must have a minimum of 85 semester units before they can apply.
+Pre-majors - Students must be formally accepted into the major before applying to graduate.
+Students who submit an application for graduation after the published deadline will be assessed a $15 late fee, and will not be guaranteed a timely graduation evaluation.

-Students can view summer 2013 official grades in MyCSUSM on August 23.
+Students can view Spring 2014 official grades in MyCSUSM on May 30, 2014.
 Students should contact faculty for any questions regarding grades reported.

-For courses taking as Audit only, please complete the Petition to Audit a Course form, which is available in Cougar Central or download and print on the Registration and Records website.
+For courses taken as Audit only, please complete the Petition to Audit a Course form, which is available in Cougar Central, or download and print on the Registration and Records website.
 The change in grading option of a course to audit requires the instructor’s signature and once exercised cannot be reversed at a later date.
 Refer to the General Catalog for an explanation of these options.

-Attention Students: Instructors may administratively drop students who do not attend the first class meeting during the add/drop period.
+Attention Students: Instructors may administratively drop students who do not attend the first class meeting or have not met course requirements during the add/drop period.
 Students who wish to remain enrolled in a class, but are unable to attend the first class session, are highly encouraged to contact the instructor the week before school begins to communicate reasons for missing the first class session, and to receive confirmation that space in the class will be retained.

-Registration Information provided by Office of Enrollment Management Services Operations/Registrar
+Registration information was provided by the Office of the Registrar.